Case Studies 1901 Group

 1901 Group Models Tech Success in Urban and Rural Regions of Virginia

 Leading IT Company Seeks the Best of Both Worlds

-1901 Group is a market leader in innovative public sector IT services, delivering cloud, cybersecurity, and enterprise managed services to transition customers from traditional IT infrastructure to hybrid cloud solutions.
+1901 Group, a Leidos company, is a market leader in innovative public sector IT services, delivering cloud, cybersecurity, and enterprise managed services to transition customers from traditional IT infrastructure to hybrid cloud solutions.
 In 2009, company founder and CEO Sonu Singh, who was raised in Blacksburg, Virginia, made a strategic decision to build 1901 Group around an innovative new business model that included locating the majority of its employees in rural Montgomery County to focus on engineering and operations, while locating sales and front-office employees in urban Fairfax County for proximity to its customer base in the metropolitan Washington, D.C., area.

 Despite concerns that federal agencies would be wary of outsourcing IT functions to smaller communities, 1901 Group instead experienced a substantial increase in the use of its services over the last decade, growing at a compound annual rate of 30% over the past six years.
 The success of this model positioned the company for considerable future growth, with the federal government spending $100 billion a year on IT services.
-1901 Group kept its focus on Virginia: the company expanded its Fairfax County office in 2018, opened a facility in Abingdon in March 2020, and will be moving into its new 45,000-square-foot Enterprise IT Operations Center in Blacksburg in June 2020.
+1901 Group kept its focus on Virginia: the company expanded its Fairfax County office in 2018, opened a facility in Abingdon in March 2020, and moved into its new 45,000-square-foot Enterprise IT Operations Center in Blacksburg in June 2020.

 The Virginia Solution

 Urban and Rural Business Benefits